Holby City series 17: Production

 The series began airing on Tuesday nights on BBC One from 14 October 2014.
-Oliver Kent is the executive producer of the show, while Simon Harper serves as the series producer.
+Oliver Kent was the executive producer of the show, while Simon Harper served as the series producer.

 The series saw the return of Hari Dhillon as Michael Spence for six episodes, while Debbie Chazen was introduced as consultant Fleur Fanshawe for a three-month guest stint.
 Of her casting, Chazen commented, "I am thrilled to be joining Holby as the outrageous Fleur – she's going to be a lot of fun to play!
 I can't wait to stir things up on Keller Ward and am looking forward to being able to tell my family that I'm a doctor at last."
 Dhillon and Chazen made their appearances in the first episode of the series "'Not Waving But Drowning'".
 The second episode of the series saw a guest appearance from actress Wanda Ventham as Myrtle McKee, a patient who is treated by Dominic Copeland (David Ames).
 Myrtle is "an older lady of voracious appetites who leads a double life, meeting the needs of her husband before scurrying off to see her lover."

 In October 2014, it was announced that Louise Delamere, who plays Colette Sheward, would be leaving the show.
 Delamere made the decision to leave "of her own accord" and Colette departed in the fourth episode on 4 November.
 The fourth episode also saw guest appearances from Antony Costa and Georgia Moffett, as Matthew Pendleton and Briony Whitman, following their debuts in Holby City's sister show Casualty on 1 November 2014.
 The fifth episode featured a storyline that helped commemorate the centenary of the beginning of World War I. Nina Toussaint-White also made her first appearance as Sophia Verlaine, an agency nurse and Fleur's love interest.
 Actress Anita Dobson guest starred as a terminally ill patient named Betty in the tenth episode.
 Betty played "a pivotal role" in Zosia March's (Camilla Arfwedson) ongoing mental health storyline.